WHAT IS PA SYSTEM?

-It’s made up of several components and while one system can vary greatly from the next, each one handles these same basic functions:-
+It stands for Public Address System and it's made up of several components and while one system can vary greatly from the next, each one handles these same basic functions :-

 - converting acoustic sound into electronic signals, most often with microphones or line inputs

 - processing and mixing these electronic signals, using mixing boards and effects modules

 - monitoring the performance with speakers or in-ear monitors

 Different PA equipment will have different capabilities, features, and designs associated with each of these functions.
 Your specific needs will determine what you want out of each.